 As Christians living and working across the UK, how can we reach Muslims, and do Muslims engage in politics and public life differently from Christians?

 This webinar is the second in a two-part series where we look at the increase in public discourse around Christian nationalism and Islam in public life and British politics.
-On Saturday 16 May, Unite the Kingdom and the West will host another mass demonstration in London where both issues have been brought into sharp focus over the past twelve months.

 Alongside an increase in Muslims residing in the UK, there has been a notable change in Islamic beliefs shaping political debate and public commentary.
 For several years, there have been calls for a definition of ‘Islamophobia,’ the emergence of a ‘Muslim vote,’ with candidates campaigning on the Gaza conflict and successfully winning elections, and, more recently, frequent protests over Gaza and Open Iftar events in Trafalgar Square.

-We are pleased Dr Andy Bannister (Director of Solas Centre for Public Christianity, author and commentator of Islam in public square) will be joining the conversation to discuss ‘what is political Islam?’ and share reflections on how Christians can confidently reach Muslim neighbours with the gospel and engage with the outworkings of Islam in public life.
+We are pleased Dr Andy Bannister (Director of Solas Centre for Public Christianity, author and commentator on Islam in the public square) will be joining the conversation to discuss ‘what is political Islam?’ and share reflections on how Christians can confidently reach Muslim neighbours with the gospel and engage with the outworkings of Islam in public life.

 This webinar is designed to encourage every believer, whether in serving within a church ministry, active in local communities or the workspace.
 The scriptures teach us that the Lord is sovereign over all of creation and humanity (Psalm 24:1 and Psalm 66:4 – 5) and so as disciples, let us confidently represent Him in this cultural and missional moment.